-If your not driving a real classic, you'll almost certainly be driving a vehicle which can tell you when it's feeling unwell!!
+If your driving a car that was built after the early nineties, you'll almost certainly be driving a vehicle that can tell you when it's feeling unwell!

 So, it could be just a glitch, as this does happen, or it could be something pending a catastrophic event where it's about to eject your engine out of the vehicle.